-The syllabus for NSEP is broadly equivalent to the senior secondary level (Class XI and Class XII) of CBSE Physics.
-This is only a rough guideline, and there is no detailed syllabus given for NSEP.
+The syllabus for National Standard Examination in Physics (NSEP) is almost similar as the curriculum of senior secondary level (Class XI and Class XII) of CBSE physics.
+However, only basic guideline for the course is mentioned.
+No detailed syllabus is given for NSEP.

 NSEP emphasizes comprehension of the subject, not rote memory.
 Its format is as follows:

-Part A (180 marks): 50 multiple choice questions consisting of:
+Part A of 180 marks including 50 multiple choice questions consisting of:

 Part B (60 marks): 5 (or 6) questions which are problems or short-answer type.
 All questions carry equal marks.

 Language: English (However, NSEP question papers may be available in Hindi, and some other regional languages provided there are more than 300 students for that language.
 Please check with IAPT.).

 The basic objective of conducting this test is not focusing on merit but to involve as many students from the country to participate in the exam and try to show and expose their talent.
 Hence the selection to the stage II examinations i.e..
 Indian National Olympiad Examinations (INOs) is based on the following scheme.